samadii/VidSubExtract-Bot/README.md

 # Video Subtitle Extractor Bot

 A simple Telegram bot to extract hard-coded subtitle from videos using FFmpeg & Tesseract.

+Note that the accuracy of recognition depends on the subtitle font and its visibility.

 ## Deploy to Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/samadii/VidSubExtract-Bot)